mngv7/stock-portfolio-manager/A2_response_to_criteria.md

 ### Core - Authentication with Cognito

 - **User pool name:** n11592931-assessment-2-user-pool
 - **How are authentication tokens handled by the client?:** The client stores the ID Token in localstorage() once the user satisfies MFA.
-Once this token is set, it is sent to the backend to verify various endpoints.
-The client also uses the ID token to restrict navigation to various sites of the application.
+Once this token is set, it is sent to the backend as authorization for various endpoints.
+The client also uses the ID token to restrict navigation to different sites of the application.
 - **Video timestamp:** 1:53
 - **Relevant files:**
     - /app/services/cognito/cognito_services.py
     - /app/routes/auth_router.py
     - /client/src/pages/Login/LoginChallengeContainer.tsx
+    - /client/src/components/ProtectedRoute.tsx

 ### Cognito multi-factor authentication